Clara9/Whoosh_Project/README.md

 **Notes**

-To reduce time for server response, samples in keyword search include the first 3000 abstracts, and sammples in definition search include 1000 abstracts.
+To reduce time for server response, samples in keyword search include the first 3000 abstracts, and samples in definition search include 1000 abstracts.